Skip to main contentSkip to search

 No. Canada has no national autism program.
 Each province and territory operates its own system independently, creating significant inequality in access, funding amounts, and wait times across the country.
 The federal government provides indirect supports through the Disability Tax Credit, Registered Disability Savings Plan (RDSP), and the Canada Disability Benefit, but direct autism service funding is entirely provincial.

-British Columbia is widely considered to have the most accessible autism funding model.
-BC provides up to $22,000/year for children aged 6–18 with wait times typically under 6 months.
-Ontario offers higher maximum funding ($63,020/year) but has a 5+ year waitlist affecting over 88,175 children.
-For practical access, especially for young children in the critical early intervention window, BC's direct funding model produces better outcomes.
+British Columbia is widely seen as having one of the most accessible autism funding models, with wait times typically under 6 months.
+Through March 31, 2027, BC provides up to $22,000/year for children under 6 and $6,000/year for ages 6–18; from April 1, 2027 it moves to a needs-based BC Children and Youth Disability Benefit ($6,500–$17,000/year).
+Ontario offers higher maximum funding ($65,000/year) but has a 5+ year waitlist (ETWO analysis of MCCSS FOI data) affecting over 69,166 children.
+For practical access, especially for young children in the critical early intervention window, BC's direct funding model delivers support far sooner.

 Ontario has significantly worse access than BC.
-Ontario's waitlist is 5+ years with 88,175 children registered and only 23.4% receiving funded services.
+Ontario's waitlist is 5+ years (ETWO analysis of MCCSS FOI data) with 89,799 children registered and only 23% receiving funded services.
 BC's direct funding model delivers funding within months of approval with no equivalent mass waitlist.
-Ontario's maximum annual funding ($63,020) is higher than BC's ($22,000), but most Ontario families never access it due to the waitlist crisis.
+Ontario's maximum annual funding ($65,000) is higher than BC's ($22,000 under 6, through March 2027; a needs-based $6,500–$17,000 Benefit from April 2027), but most Ontario families never access it due to the waitlist crisis.
+The access gap, not the dollar amount, is Ontario's defining failure.

 Three main federal programs apply nationally: (1) Disability Tax Credit (DTC), a non-refundable tax credit that reduces income tax; families with a dependent with a disability can claim up to $8,662 (2025).
 (2) Registered Disability Savings Plan (RDSP), a long-term savings plan with federal matching grants and bonds of up to $3,500/year and $1,000/year respectively.
 (3) Canada Disability Benefit, a new federal monthly benefit for working-age Canadians with disabilities, launched 2025.